aki2o/log4e/README.md

     (hoge-do-hoge "FUGAGA")
     (hoge--log-open-log)

-The buffer is displayed that named ' \*log4e-hoge\*'.
+Then, the buffer is displayed that named ' \*log4e-hoge\*'.
 And the string is like the following.

     12:34:56 [INFO ] done hoge about 'HOGEGE'
     12:35:43 [DEBUG] start do hoge about 'FUGAGA' 12:35:43 [INFO ] done hoge about 'FUGAGA'

-If you change the logging range anytime, write above sexp in the elisp.
+If you change the logging range anytime, write `hoge--log-set-level` in the elisp.
 `hoge--log-set-level` receive the following arguments.

 1. The lowest level for doing logging.
 Its list is 'trace', 'debug', 'info', 'warn', 'error' and 'fatal'.